 Chapter 41.
-“Relationships, Not Records: Digital Heritage and the Ethics of Sharing Indigenous Knowledge Online,” by Kimberly Christen (Washington State University) open access
+“Relationships, Not Records: Digital Heritage and the Ethics of Sharing Indigenous Knowledge Online,” by Kimberly Christen (open access)

 Although physical archives were never intended to be input, they are often defined as places where one deposits materials.
 Over the last ten years, however, with digital tools and platforms that rely on user-generated content growing in popularity, curation has been linked to an outward-facing public view.
 In digital humanities and media studies, using archival content or generating one’s own archive has become prevalent.
 Remixing content from online sources and mining archives for data are seen as beneficial forms of digital knowledge creation.
 What is marginalized in these practices are the histories of archival content creation, diverse ethical systems of knowledge management, and cultural values that highlight differential access to material.
 Examining Indigenous systems of knowledge sheds light on alternative forms of archival practices and opens another avenue for collaboration and digital production.

 Chapter 42.
-“Searching, Mining, and Interpreting Media History’s Big Data,” by Eric Hoyt (University of Wisconsin-Madison), Tony Tran (University of Wisconsin-Madison), Derek Long (University of Illinois at Urbana–Champaign), Kit Hughes (Colorado State University), and Kevin Ponto (University of Wisconsin-Madison) open access
+“Searching, Mining, and Interpreting Media History’s Big Data,” by Eric Hoyt, Tony Tran, Derek Long, Kit Hughes, and Kevin Ponto (open access)

 As search has become a key tool in how we conduct research, this chapter introduces Scaled Entity Search (SES), an alternative method to traditional keyword searching, and Arclight, a software platform for applying SES to media history sources (search.projectarclight.org).
 In exploring how search works as a method, we highlight the potential strengths and limitations SES and Arclight can bring to historical research.
 SES enables users to perform searches for multiple entities simultaneously across a large body of documents, as well as a critical framework for interpreting their search results.
 With Arclight, users can employ the SES method, which allows them to visualize and examine how entities trend across the Media History Digital Library’s 2 million-page corpus.
 Using the popular Japanese American silent film actors, Sessue Hayakawa and Tsuru Aoki, as examples, we demonstrate how SES and Arclight can be productively applied to new historical questions and confirm and enrich existing historical scholarship.

 Chapter 43.
-“The Intimate Lives of Cultural Objects,” by Jeffrey Schnapp (Harvard University) open access
+“The Intimate Lives of Cultural Objects,” by Jeffrey Schnapp (open access)

 This chapter is concerned with the manifold ways in which cultural objects are represented, from the standardized data schemes that translate them into fields such as title, creator, date, place of creation, medium, and provenance to the representations (photographic and other) that seek to capture aspects of their existence or meaning.
 It argues for expanded modes of registration, record-making, and linking that thicken and enrich the experience of cultural objects, whether from an informational or social standpoint or the standpoint of the sensory data they convey, whether on the micro level (as individual physical things) or on the macro level (as elements within aggregates such as entire collections).
 In so doing, it suggests that the critical skills associated with traditional humanistic approaches to the art of description should be brought to bear both on data schemes as well as in the design of hybrid digital/analog experiences of objects in galleries and museums.

 Chapter 44.
-“Timescape and Memory: Visualizing Big Data at the 9/11 Memorial Museum,” by Lauren F. Klein (Georgia Institute of Technology) open access
+“Timescape and Memory: Visualizing Big Data at the 9/11 Memorial Museum,” by Lauren F. Klein (open access)